 As some of us adjust to the new “normal” emerging from the coronavirus outbreak, many people are finding themselves in financial situations that they’ve never experienced before.
 To assist the 30 million Americans who have filed for unemployment since the outbreak began, supportive and reassuring communications from energy utilities are essential.

-On April 30, Questline President Dave Reim held the fourth town hall forum in association with DEFG CEO Jamie Wimberly.
+On April 30, Questline Digital President Dave Reim held the fourth town hall forum in association with DEFG CEO Jamie Wimberly.
 The conversation focused on strategies and solutions for vulnerable customers in crisis.
 Panelists David Conn from Baltimore Gas & Electric (BG&E) and Danny Johnson from Georgia Power weighed in on the discussion from energy utility perspective.
-Brian Lindamood, Questline’s VP of Creative & Content Strategy, led a discussion on what messaging is appropriate and necessary to communicate to customers during this time.
+Brian Lindamood, Questline Digital’s VP of Marketing & Content Strategy, led a discussion on what messaging is appropriate and necessary to communicate to customers during this time.

 A common thread

 Between Johnson and Conn, some key programs that both utilities were implementing included:

 - Waiving service reconnection fees

 - Restoring service to those disconnected before the moratorium began